npmenon/TheTwitterFinder/README.md

 ##The Twitter Finder
-Contains Scripts to retrieve tweets in English, Spanish, Turkish
+Contains Scripts to retrieve tweets in English, Spanish, Turkish, Korean